PalakMundra/INFO6205_FinalProject/README.md

-# INFO6205_FinalProject

-Project Topic: Ranking EPL system
+# INFO6205_FinalProject : Ranking EPL system

 How to Run:
 It is a Maven project based on JavaFX and Java 13+ (required for running the project)